 1. In General

 The classic simple will gives outright gifts and has no complex provisions creating future interests or establishing trusts.
 Although a will is an integral part of almost every estate plan, you must determine whether a simple will adequately meets the client’s needs or whether some form of trust is indicated.
-Trusts are usually used to save taxes, to provide assistance in managing assets while delaying outright distribution, to provide for multiple or successive beneficiaries,
+Trusts are usually used to save taxes, to avoid the probate of the client’s assets after death, to provide assistance in managing assets while delaying outright distribution, to provide for multiple or successive beneficiaries,

 or to achieve some combination of these objectives.

 Michigan recognizes three types of trusts.
 First, there is a trust that vests in the beneficiary the right to receive some ascertainable portion of the income or principal.
 This type of trust usually includes a spendthrift clause (restricting the beneficiary’s right to assign an interest in the trust to creditors) and is called a spendthrift trust.
 Second, there is a support trust, where the trustee pays so much of the income or principal as is necessary for the education

 or support of the beneficiary.
 Third, there is a discretionary trust, which provides that a trustee may pay to the beneficiary so much of the income or principal as the trustee, in his or her discretion, determines.
 In re Ferguson Estate, 186 Mich App 409, 465 NW2d 357 (1990), rev’d on other grounds, 439 Mich 963, 483 NW2d 353 (1992).
 Although the concepts of a spendthrift trust, support trust, and discretionary trust are well established in common law, under the newly enacted Michigan Trust Code, they were codified effective April 1, 2010.
 See MCL 700.7501 et seq.